Call or Text: 615-944-6999 - Available Weekends - Trusted 5 Star Rating

 For a better idea of what is included in a Home Inspection check out our sample report at https://besure1st.com/sample-rpt or if you have more questions feel free to call or text me at 615-944-6999 and I will happily consult with you!

 An inspection is not a pass-fail exam.
 No fixes are mandatory after a home inspection, though it may uncover issues that prompt further negotiations with the seller.
 Ultimately, the decision to buy or to negotiate price or repairs is up to you, not the inspector.
 Our job is to provide you with all the information you need about the condition of the home so you can make a wise decision.
+The pass/fail designation is a term realtors use to indicate that no negotiations will occur based on deficiencies found in the home.
+Most of us use the term take it or leave it.

 You’ll learn much about the home and gain confidence in the decision to move into your new address — or find out enough to pass on the purchase.